Daninet/hash-wasm/README.md

 =======

 - A lot faster than other JS / WASM implementations (see [benchmarks](#benchmark) below)
+- It's lightweight.
+See the table above
 - Compiled from heavily optimized algorithms written in C
 - Supports all modern browsers, Node.js and Deno
 - Supports large data streams
 - Supports UTF-8 strings and typed arrays
 - Supports chunked input streams
+- Modular architecture (the algorithms are compiled into individual WASM binaries)
+- WASM modules are bundled as base64 strings (no problems with linking)
+- Supports tree shaking (Webpack only bundles the hash algorithms you use)
 - Works without Webpack or other bundlers
-- WASM modules are bundled as base64 strings (no problems with linking)
-- Supports tree shaking (it only bundles the hash algorithms you need)
-- It's lightweight.
-Including a single algorithm increases the bundle size with only 10-20KB
 - Includes TypeScript type definitions
 - Works in Web Workers
 - Zero dependencies